-Ken Goulet, president of commercial and specialty business for WellPoint, mentioned that “being the largest carrier, we have a responsibility” — one that they are taking very seriously, with WellPoint also being “the largest carrier in terms of pay for performance.”
+Ken Goulet, president of commercial and specialty business for WellPoint, mentioned that “being the largest carrier, we have a responsibility” – one that is being taken very seriously – with WellPoint also being deemed “the largest carrier, in terms of pay for performance.”
 But Goulet recognized the power of collaboration around increasing data availability to consumers, adding that “we provide transparency, but when we saw that our friends at Castlight can do a better job, we opened ourselves up to that.”

 Shawn Leavitt, senior vice president of global benefits for Comcast, discussed the importance behind data being actionable.
 “We’ve heard a lot today about this brave new world of information for consumers.
 But the big question is, ‘what do you do with it?’”

 Tara Montgomery, senior director for health impact at Consumer Reports, talked about the human element in fixing the broken healthcare system.
 “It’s all about relationships and [Consumer Reports’] role in that.
 You can’t just throw one type of tool at everybody and say ‘good luck, you now have transparency’.”
 Montgomery continued to say that “there’s a step [in consumer engagement] that isn’t about technology, but the technology is the catalyst.”